-Matt Devisse is an attorney in the Firm’s trial, arbitration and appellate practice group.
+Matt Devisse is a Partner in the Firm’s trial, arbitration and appellate practice group.
 Matt represents clients with fierce passion and focus, and uses his competitive approach to obtain the best possible results for his clients.
 Matt approaches each litigation matter as if it were his own, which fosters a unique and unparalleled desire to achieve individualized success for every matter.
 Board Certified in Business Litigation by The Florida Bar, Matt focuses his practice on complex commercial litigation to include high-end real estate development litigation, business and shareholder disputes, construction-related litigation, and trust and probate litigation.
 Matt consistently uses his “failure is not an option” mentality and overwhelming desire to achieve victory to obtain favorable results for his clients.
 A few examples of Matt’s success are:

 - Obtained directed verdict on all of opposing parties’ claims in multi-million dollar dispute in connection with the sale of a medical device company.
 Trial resulted in a judgment in favor of Matt’s client in excess of $8,000,000.00.